 Sustainable tourism and horseback travel

 "Sustainability"...
 The Goliath of the tourism industry?
 How do we combine international travel with the need for more environmental awareness?
 There are so many different ideas behind the very concept of sustainable travel.
 Spoiler alert: it's a little more complex than just avoiding long, carbon-heavy international flights.
 Here at Equus, this is something that is very important to us, and we thought that it was high time we brought the matter to a head.

 According to the International Ecotourism Society, “ecotourism” is defined as "Responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education".
 To put it simply, it’s about visitors creating a positive impact on the local community and the environment.
 How exciting is it to know you will be travelling (on horseback, but not only!) while at the same time making a positive change?
 "A better way to travel", undoubtedly.

 At the end of 2020, I attended a workshop on sustainable tourism and responsible travel practices, with a view to make Equus Journeys a more sustainable travel company.
 We all need to be mindful of how we travel.
-We all need to do better.
-In 2021, we will be rolling out an exhaustive action plan in order to make every trip booked with Equus Journeys as carbon-neutral as possible and be more committed to responsible practices.
+We all need to do better and we are working to make every trip booked with Equus Journeys as carbon-neutral as possible and be more committed to responsible practices.
 This also includes our own carbon emissions in the office and during our own recce/fam trips.
 But more on that later…

 In the meantime I thought I'd list several sustainable travel practices that you, as an Equus Journeys guest, can implement in order to do your bit.
 I really do hope you will keep these in mind for your next riding holiday, wherever your next adventure takes you!
 NB - it can also apply to your non-riding holidays...

 10 good practices for a